zhangxin00/zhangxin00.github.io/_pages/about.md

 {% include base_path %}

 I am a third-year Ph.D student at Peking University, where I am very fortunate to be advised by Prof. [Qingni Shen](https://ss.pku.edu.cn/teacherteam/teacherlist/1634-%E6%B2%88%E6%99%B4%E9%9C%93.html) and work closely with [Zhi Zhang](https://zhangzhics.github.io/).
 I am also a visting Ph.D student at National University of Singapore since October 2024, advised and funded by Prof. [Trevor Carlson](https://www.comp.nus.edu.sg/~tcarlson/).
 Previously, I obtained my bachelor's degree in Information Security from Hunan University.
+For more details, you can refer to my [CV](https://zhangzhics.github.io/ZhangXin_CV.pdf).

 My research interests are in system security and computer architecture.
 In particular, I focus on re-evaluating the rationale behind certain hardware designs, and uncovering new side-channel leakages to offer designers insights for building more secure systems.